natgo/wt-wiki-scraper/wikitext-transpiled/ground/M8%20Scott.md

 {{Specs-Tank-Weapon|2}}
 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|M2HB (12.7 mm)}}
+The 12.7 mm M2HB is an excellent machine gun at this tier.
+It not only has the capability to threaten low-tier fighters and ground attack aircraft, but can even threaten armoured vehicles.
+Generally, the M2 should be saved for emergency situations against ground targets, as generally an HE or HEAT round is objectively more effective.

 {| class="wikitable" style="text-align:center" width="50%"
 |-